flowdock/api-docs/docs/Files.md

 ## Retrieve single file

 The REST API path of a file is stored in `path` field of each attachment.
 The API path is of the following format: `/flows/:org/:flow/files/:uuid/:filename`.
+See [Message-Types](Message-Types) documentation for examples.

 ```
 GET /flows/:org/:flow/files/:uuid/:filename